Delivering Exceptional Customer Service Etiquette in Healthcare

 Effective Communication

 Clear communication helps patients understand their care and make informed choices.
-Simple, honest explanations reduce confusion and build trust.
+Simple, honest explanations reduce confusion and foster trust, and using visuals created with tools like Canva’s free background remover can make information even clearer.

 Doctors should use easy language, encourage questions, and listen.
 Visual aids and digital tools can help.
 When patients feel heard and involved, they feel more confident in their care.